colomafarre/colomafarre.github.io/_posts/2019-02-21-homeschooling.md

 <a href="/img/homeschool/20190218_093624.JPG"> <img border="0" src= "/img/homeschool/20190218_093624.JPG" width="200"></a>

 Once we hit back home, Suman is normally there already, getting lunch or laundry ready.
 We have a **snack**.
-Then Galileo may take a nap (he is in the period between needing 1 or 2 naps, depending on how early he woke up that morning) or hang out with her, while me an Ramona work on **the activity of the day**:
+Then Galileo may take a nap (he is in the period between needing 1 or 2 naps, depending on how early he woke up that morning) or hang out with her, while me and Ramona work on **the activity of the day**:

 - Mondays: **Watercolor painting**
 - Tuesdays: **Beeswax modelling**